"ConcertinaXL"

 Questions and Answers

-Q: I have an iPad with iOS5 or iOS6 and the sound stops when I put 4 fingers on the screen.
+Q: The sound stops when I put 4 fingers on the screen.

 A: You must disable "Multitasking Gestures" in the iPad Settings to use many of my iPad apps.